-We’ve all been waiting for this one: the Surface Studio 2 has finally arrived, and it’s improved in almost every way.
-Now, those improvements may not be on par with a lot of today’s professional all-in-one PCs, but they do wonders for the Surface Studio 2’s core use case.
+The Surface Studio 2 has finally arrived, enhancing the original in pretty much every way.
+Now, these upgrades may not be on par with a lot of today’s professional all-in-one PCs, but they certainly do wonders for the Surface Studio 2’s core use case.

 That use case is the most robust digital drafting table to date.

 If you bought a Surface Studio back in the day, the Surface Studio 2 might mark the perfect time to upgrade.
 The components in the OG all-in-one haven’t aged gracefully, but the Surface Studio 2 should last for years to come.
 However, if you’re new to Microsoft’s Surface world, you should make sure the Surface Studio 2 is the right device for you – and it might not be if you’re not a digital media artist – before breaking open the piggy bank for this good-looking digital work table for artists.

 Here is the Microsoft Surface Studio 2 configuration sent to TechRadar for review:

 CPU: 2.9GHz Intel Core i7-7820HQ (quad-core; 8MB cache; up to 3.9GHz Turbo Boost)